HackYourFuture/Node.js/week3/practice-exercises/3-jwt-tokens/README.md

 ## Experiment 1

 ### Question
-Can we verify JWT using a different application?
+Can we verify a JWT using a different application?

 ### Experiment
-1. use `jwt.sign()` to sign a new payload with a secret of your choice.
+1. Use `jwt.sign()` to sign a new payload with a secret of your choice.
 Print the result to the console.
-2. Copy the JWT, paste in https://www.jwt.io/ .
-You will see the payload and a "Invalid Signature" message.
+2. Copy the JWT and paste it into https://www.jwt.io/.
+You will see the payload and an "Invalid Signature" message.
-3. On the bottom right, below the payload, paste the password you used to verify the JWT.
+3. On the bottom right, below the payload, paste the password you used to sign the JWT.

 ### Analyze
 * Can we see the JWT payload without having access to the secret?